 The transformation from massive animal to bite-sized treat is an incredible one, to be sure.
 It’s enough to make you wonder: just how many packages of beef jerky do you get from a single cow?

-With a little math, we can get to the bottom of this bovine mystery.
+We can get to the bottom of this bovine mystery with a little math.
 Let’s calculate our way through the jerky-making process and find out!

 First Things First: How Much Does a Beef Cow Weigh?